ataylor89/praises/README.md

 Barack and Michelle Obama\
 Joe and Jill Biden (Joe Biden was impersonated for four years and he never took office)\
 Bill and Hillary Clinton\
-George and Laura Bush (George Bush did not invade the Middle East... there are terrorists who published fake video of him... the men who invaded the Middle East are terrorists in the US military)\
+George and Laura Bush (the invasion of Iraq was wrong and I don't know who authorized the invasion, but George Bush is a good person and the worst case scenario is that he's a good person who made a mistake)\
 Every good CEO\
 Every good person